Phillies vs. Cardinals MLB Betting Odds, Trends & Prediction

 Phillies vs. Cardinals MLB Betting Trends

-Phillies are 4-1 SU in their last 5 games on the road
+The total has gone UNDER in 6 of Philadelphia’s last 6 games

+Over/Under has gone UNDER in 5 of St. Louis’ last 7 games

-The total has gone OVER in 7 of St. Louis’ last 10 games against an opponent in the National League East Division
+The total has gone UNDER in 16 of Philadelphia’s last 22 games against St. Louis

-The total has gone UNDER in 5 of Philadelphia’s last 6 games
+The total has gone UNDER in 12 of St. Louis’ last 16 games when playing at home against Philadelphia

 Phillies vs. Cardinals MLB BETTING PREDICTION